-ACTIVE LEARNING 1 Asymmetric information
+Asymmetric information

-For each situation below,
+For each situation below, identify whether the problem is moral hazard or adverse selection.

-- identify whether the problem is moral hazard or adverse selection - explain how the problem has been reduced - A. iDaiwan Audio sells home theater sound systems over the Internet and offers to refund the purchase price and shipping both ways if the buyer is not satisfied. - B. Landlords require tenants to pay security deposits.
+Explain how the problem has been reduced.

+- A. iDaiwan Audio sells home theater sound systems over the Internet and offers to refund the purchase price and pay shipping both ways if the buyer is not satisfied. - B. Landlords require tenants to pay security deposits.

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as rmitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom u iDaiwan Audio sells home theater sound systems over the Internet and offers to refund the purchase price and shipping both ways if the buyer is not satisfied.
+© 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning iDaoiwan Audio sells home theater sound systems over the Internet and offers to refund the purchase price and shipping both ways if the buyer is not satisfied.

-ACTIVE LEARNING 1 Answers, part A
+Answers, part A

-Adverse selection:

-Buyers may fear that systems purchased on the Internet will not sound good, since the sellers know that buyers cannot hear them first.

-So, firms with good systems are less likely to be successful selling them on the Internet.

-iDaiwan Audio reduces the problem by signaling high quality with its generous return policy.
+- · Adverse selection: - Buyers may fear that systems purchased on the Internet will not sound good, since the sellers know that buyers cannot hear them first. - So, firms with good systems are less likely to be successful selling them on the Internet. - iDaiwan Audio reduces the problem by signaling high quality with its generous return policy.

-© 2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, escept for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom as
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use so permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management switcher for classroom use

-ACTIVE LEARNING 1 Answers, part B
+Answers, part B